 I love to walk alongside people as they make discoveries, heal, and grow.
 I say “walk alongside” because I believe therapy is a collaborative process where you feel understood and our shared insights light the way.
-Together, we will examine the areas of your life or relationships that are causing distress or uncertainty, cultivate awareness and coping skills, and move toward change as needed.
+Together, we will examine the areas of your life or relationships that are causing distress, confusion, or curiosity, and help you embrace the strength, wisdom, and resilience that is already within you.

 More Info About My Practice

 I am currently offering teletherapy sessions until it is safe to return to in-person.
 I offer a free, no-obligation 20-minute phone consultation so we can chat and see if we feel like a good fit.